-'The condition of the labourers, from mability in the farmers to give them constant employment, is deplorable live entirely on potatoes, and have seldom enough of them, having only one meal aday!
-Being half staived, they are constantly upon the parish.
-They live in mud huts, with only one room for sleeping, cooking, and living-different ages and sexes herding together Their cottages have no windows, but a hole through the mud wall to admit the air and light, into which a bundle of rags or turf is thrust at The thinly-thatched night to stop it up roofs are seldom drop-dry, and the mud floor becomes consequently damp and wet, and dirty almost as the road, and, to complete the wretched picture, huddled in a corner are the rags and straw of which their beds are composed ing to require that I should go across the Channel to the sister island with its two millions and a half of paupers; yet bear in mind (for we are apt to forget it), in that country there is a duty this day of 18s. a quarter upon the import of foreign wheat Will it be believed in future ages, that in a country periodically on the point of actual famine-at a time when its inhabitants subsisted on the lowest food, the very roots of the earth-there was a law in existence which virtually prohibited the importation of bread i I have given you some idea of the ordinary condition of the agricultural labourers when at home · I have alluded to their forced migration from the agricultural districts to the towns, and I will now quote from the report of the London Fever Hospital, a description of the state in which they they reach the metropolis:-
+'The condition of the labourers, from inability in the farmers to give them constant employment, is deplorable.
+They live entirely on potatoes, and have seldom enough of them, having only one meal aday!
+Being half starved, they are constantly upon the parish.
+They live in mud huts, with only one room for sleeping, cooking, and living-different ages and sexes herding together.
+Their cottages have no windows, but a hole through the mud wall to admit the air and light, into which a bundle of rags or turf is thrust at night to stop it up.
+The thinly-thatched roofs are seldom drop-dry, and the mud floor becomes consequently damp and wet, and dirty almost as the road; and, to complete the wretched picture, huddled in a corner are the rags and straw of which their beds are composed.

+I have now glanced at the condition of the agricultural population in England, Scotland, and Wales.
+You have too recently heard the tales of its suffering to require that I should go across the Channel to the sister island with its two millions and a half of paupers; yet bear in mind (for we are apt to forget it), in that country there is a duty this day of 18s. a quarter upon the import of Will it be believed in foreign wheat. future ages, that in a country periodically on the point of actual famine-at a time when its inhabitants subsisted on the lowest food, the very roots of the earth-there was a law in existence which virtually prohibited the importation of bread!
+I have given you some idea of the ordinary condition of the agricultural labourers when at home: I have alluded to their forced migration from the agricultural districts to the towns; and I will now quote from the report of the London Fever Hospital, a description of the state in which they they reach the metropolis:-